Policy Improvement using Language Feedback Models: Related Work

-\paragraph{Learning from feedback.} An important recent extension of language agents is to augment them with feedback. \citet{zieglerFineTuningLanguageModels2020},~\citet{stiennonLearningSummarizeHuman2020}, and~\citet{baiConstitutionalAIHarmlessness2022} learn reward models from human preference, which is then used to to learn a policy via reinforcement learning (RL).
-Instead of using human feedback,~\citet{baiConstitutionalAIHarmlessness2022}~and~\citet{leeRLAIFScalingReinforcement2023}~use LLM feedback to train a separate reward model for RL for textual alignment. \citet{huangInnerMonologueEmbodied2022}~and~\citet{yaoReActSynergizingReasoning2023}~use LLMs to reason about potential resolutions to failed actions. \citet{yuanSelfRewardingLanguageModels2024}~use LLMs to generate new prompts and corresponding responses, then use an LLM reward model to identify good prompt-response pairs for self-improvement in text generation alignment.
+\paragraph{Learning from feedback.} Recent work enhance language agents by augmenting them with feedback. \citet{zieglerFineTuningLanguageModels2020},~\citet{stiennonLearningSummarizeHuman2020}, and~\citet{baiConstitutionalAIHarmlessness2022} learn reward models from human preference to improve policies via reinforcement learning (RL).
+Instead of using human feedback,~\citet{baiConstitutionalAIHarmlessness2022}~and~\citet{leeRLAIFScalingReinforcement2023}~use LLM feedback to train a separate reward model for RL for textual alignment. \citet{huangInnerMonologueEmbodied2022},~\citet{yaoReActSynergizingReasoning2023}, and~\citet{Shinn2023-reflexionlearning}~use LLMs to reason about potential resolutions to failed actions. \citet{yuanSelfRewardingLanguageModels2024}~use LLMs to generate new prompts and corresponding responses, then use an LLM reward model to identify good prompt-response pairs for self-improvement in text generation alignment.
 Unlike these approaches, we do not use LLMs during on-line policy improvement.
-We train an initial small language feedback model from offline LLM data, then use this small feedback model on-line during policy improvement.
+We train an initial small language feedback model from offline LLM data, then use this small feedback model for policy improvement.
 Additionally, we focus on-line improvement via language feedback for long-horizon, sparse reward, grounded environments instead of text generation alignment.
 Our procedure for batched, on-line imitation learning is similar to~\textsc{Dagger}~\citep{rossReductionImitationLearning2011}, which we compare to in Appendix~\ref{app:dagger}.
-However, we collect batched expert feedback to identify desirable behaviour instead of corrective actions.
+However, we collect batched expert feedback to identify desirable behaviour instead of corrective actions. \citet{klissarovMotifIntrinsicMotivation2023}~and \citet{duGuidingPretrainingReinforcement2023}~are recent works that describe learning from feedback approaches complementary to ours.
+The former learns preference models based on pairwise observations while the latter uses LLMs to suggest exploratory goals during training.
+Unlike these works, which assume that the underlying goal is the same between training and inference, we consider settings where training and evaluation goals are different.
+That said, one can expand these approaches to generalize to unseen environments by adapting a preference model during inference~\citep{klissarovMotifIntrinsicMotivation2023} and by goal-conditioned subgoal generation during inference~\citep{duGuidingPretrainingReinforcement2023}.
+However, unlike~\methodnameshort, these modifications would then rely on calling LLMs during inference.